skylight-hq/skylight.digital/pages/toolkits/managing_technical_debt/02_what_is_technical_debt.md

 # What is technical debt?

+NOTE: NEED TO CHANGE TAGS THEN DELETE THIS LINE

 Let’s assume we’re developing a software product.
 When we make short-term compromises to its code or design quality (perhaps addressing a known bug with a band-aid solution instead of a more comprehensive solution), we’re making the product more difficult for someone else to continue to develop, test, and maintain in the future.
 We’re choosing to forego a clean and elegant solution that will help someone later on in favor of a solution that’s easy for us to write right now, because the clean solution will take more time but deliver the same functionality as the messy solution.
 This tradeoff illustrates a concept called technical debt.
 Technical debt is a financial metaphor that software developers use to talk to managers about the “hidden” costs associated with a system’s architecture and codebase (for example, changing requirements addressed with a “quick fix,” bugs deferred in favor of new development, design weaknesses, or aging third-party libraries).
 Technical debt can be thought of similarly to financial debt.
 For example, the extra effort required to finish incomplete work represents the principal portion of the debt.
 And the extra time it takes to work with unwieldy code or design, until it’s fixed, represents the interest portion.

 (IMAGE GOES HERE)